eric-burel/data-fetching-patterns-in-react/README.md

 ### Parallel requests with Promise.all

-We could use the **Promise** API `Promise.all` to send both requests for the user’s basic information and their friends list.
+We could use the **Promise** API `Promise.all` to send both requests for the user’s basic information and their friends list. `Promise.all` is a JavaScript method that allows for the concurrent execution of multiple promises.
+It takes an array of promises as input and returns a single Promise that resolves when all of the input promises have resolved, providing their results as an array.
+If any of the promises fail, `Promise.all` immediately rejects with the reason of the first promise that rejects.

 ```jsx
 const Profile = ({ id }: { id: string }) => {